As a running coach, I can tell you this—pacing is everything when it comes to running a strong race.

 A key part of any training plan is including workouts at your goal race pace.
 These runs teach your body exactly what your target speed feels like, so you’re not guessing when the gun goes off.

-In this guide, I will go into into everything you need to know about marathon pace—why it matters, how to calculate it, how to train for it, and race day pacing strategies to make sure you have a great race day experience.
+I’ll cover everything you need to know about marathon pace, like why it matters, how to calculate it, how to train for it, and race day pacing strategies to ensure a great race day experience.

 What is Marathon Pace?

-Your marathon pace is how fast, or the average pace you’re aiming to maintain over your entire 26.2 miles, assuming an ‘even pace’ strategy (which we’ll get into later).
-You should be able to hold this speed consistently for the entire race.
+Your marathon pace is the average speed you aim to maintain over the entire 26.2 miles, assuming an ‘even pace’ strategy (which we’ll get into later).
+You should be able to hold this speed consistently (if the race is flat!) for the entire race.

 Determining your target race pace early in your marathon training is very useful, as you can train towards it and build your training plan around it.